 To create a website heat map, you should use a third-party app such as Watch Them Live.
 The process is pretty much simple, you copy a pre-made script that the CRO app gave you and paste it into your website header.
 Then the app that you’re using will create the heatmap of the page that you’ve targeted.

 WTL’s services are completely free to test.
 Create an account and start free today.

 Why Should We Use a Website Heat Map?

 We discussed what heat maps are and what are the different types of them.
-Now we should ask ourselves why we use them at all?
+Now we should ask ourselves why we use them at all.
 What are their benefits for our website and business?
-Or do they even worth the money and time we put on them?
+Or do they even worth the money and time we put into them?
 I hope this part would answer all these questions and clarify the importance of Heat Maps usage.